grafana/grafana/docs/sources/developers/plugins/custom-panel-option-editors.md

 ## Add settings to your panel option editor

 If you're using your custom editor to configure multiple options, you might want to be able to customize it.
-Add settings to your editor by setting the second template variable of `StandardEditorProps` to an interface that contains the settings you want to be able to configure.
+To add settings to your editor, set the second template variable of `StandardEditorProps` to an interface that contains the settings you want to configure.
+Access the editor settings through the `item` prop.

-You can access the editor settings through the `item` prop.
 Here's an example of an editor that populates a drop-down with a range of numbers.
-The range is defined by the `from` and `to` properties in the `Settings` interface.
+The `Settings` interface defines the range of the `from` and `to` properties.

 **SimpleEditor.tsx**